-1979- 1989: GEORGALOS HNOS SA, AGROGEO SA AND AGROFABRIL SA, Assistant of the internal auditor/administrative-accounting department, Family business in the food sector
+1979- 1989: GEORGALOS HNOS SA, AGROGEO SA AND AGROFABRIL SA, Assistant of the internal

 She participates in the Boards of Directors as a member of CHIPITA FOODS.A.
 AND CHIPITA S.A.

 Education/ Training: Certified Public Accountant (C.P.A - Chartered Public Accountant) Universidad de Belgrano - Buenos Aires - Argentina and Michael Ham Memorial College (Valedictorian).